lordastley/readable/README.md

 * log.js is a stub, and does not actually do anything.
 Looks like it is used for tracking / stats parsed from server logs.
 Perhaps remove calls to it.
 * Fix multiple insertions of identical Google Font stylesheet links when applying Readable to a page multiple times.
 * Combine multiple Google Font stylesheet requests into a single one, to reduce network calls.
-* Perhaps add Google Font API suport to dynamically query available fonts in setup page / allow any valid Google Font in custom font box.
+* Perhaps add Google Font API support to dynamically query available fonts in setup page / allow any valid Google Font in custom font box.